Forget the misinformation, the disinformation, the conspiracy theory nonsense,

 On that fateful day of September 18th 1970, the police and the staff at St. Mary Abbot’s Hospital informed the press

-that Hendrix had passed away in the ambulance on the way to the hospital (or in Casualty) and that resuscitation failed to revive him:
+that Hendrix had passed away in the ambulance on the way to the hospital:

 “Pop star Jimi Hendrix died in an ambulance yesterday on the way to the hospital”